 3. Dig a hole and plant your tree

-Winter can be frosty, so it’s a good idea to dig a hold for your tree before the ground freezes.
+Winter can be frosty, so it’s a good idea to dig a hold for your Christmas tree before the ground freezes.
 Use a spade to create a hole, then lower the tree gently in before back filling the soil.
 Finish off with three to four centimetres of mulch.

 Regularly water your Christmas tree thoroughly, especially in the first year, then fertilise in the spring to give it a nutrient boost.
 Pruning a Christmas tree is another essential process and is easy to do.
 Simply remove any new growths that spoil its traditional shape or any branches that look dead or unhealthy, and you’re good to go.